CarInsurance.com Insights

 How to get the cheapest car insurance quotes

-Understanding variables that impact rates: When you compare car insurance costs, understand that many factors influence car insurance rates.
+Understanding variables that impact rates: When comparing car insurance costs, keep in mind that many factors influence rates.
 The primary considerations include your age, where you live, the type of car you drive, your driving record, your credit history and how much coverage you buy.

-Your deductible: The deductible you pay, if you have a full coverage policy, will increase or decrease your price.
+Increase your deductible to lower your premiums: The deductible you pay, if you have a full coverage policy, will affect your price.
 Higher deductibles lower your rates because insurers assume you will file fewer claims.
 If your deductible is $1,000, it doesn’t make sense to file a claim for damage under that amount or even for a bit more than that, since you’ll have to pay the deductible before your insurance pays out.
 Fewer claims mean your potential cost to your insurer is lower, so you pay less.
 On the other hand, a low deductible, say $500, means you’ll likely file more claims.
 So, a low deductible will increase your rates.

-Drop optional coverages you don’t need: If you own a car outright that’s worth less than $3,000 or so and is 10 or older, it might not make financial sense to carry the optional coverages of comprehensive and collision.
+Drop optional coverages you don’t need: If you own a car outright that’s worth less than $3,000 and is 10 years old or older, it might not make financial sense to carry the optional comprehensive and collision coverages.
 You only get paid up to the actual cash value of your car if you file a claim under these portions of your policy.

 Check customer reviews: Be sure to read customer reviews of companies you are considering.
 Also, check the insurance companies’ social media and Facebook pages on your list to see what policyholders have to say about their experiences.